Glob Herman: Fictional character biography

-Glob grew up with a violent anti-mutant father who forced him to attend hate rallies.
-After his powers manifested, Glob became a target of his father's abuse.
-His mutation transformed his skin into a translucent, pinkish bio-wax, leaving his skeleton and organs visible.
+As a child, Glob grew up with a violent anti-mutant father who forced him to attend hate rallies.
+After his powers manifested, Glob became a target for his father's abuse.
 He was eventually rescued by his mother, who left him at the Xavier Institute for Higher Learning.
-He struggled with his identity before redirecting his anger toward humanity and joined Quentin Quire's Omega Gang, a radical group of young mutants at the school.
-As a member, he participates in the violent retaliation against humans, whom they believe have murdered Jumbo Carnation and staged an attack on U-Men.
-The Omega Gang also riots at Xavier for jeopardizing student safety, for which Glob is punished by being assigned to do humanitarian work in Africa.
+Glob initially struggles with his identity before redirecting his anger toward humanity.
+He joins Quentin Quire's Omega Gang, a radical group of young mutants at the school.
+As a member, he participates in the violent retaliation against a group of humans who are suspected of having murdered Jumbo Carnation and attack the U-Men.
+The Omega Gang attack Professor X, accusing him of jeopardizing student safety; Glob is ultimately punished for his actions by being sent to Africa to perform humanitarian work.

-Glob retains his mutant powers after "M-Day" and joins the Jean Grey School for Higher Learning as a student.
-He continues to struggle with anger and briefly leaves the school to join the Hellfire Academy.
-He eventually returns and after attending Spider-Man's Special class, chooses use his powers for good.
+Glob retains his mutant powers after M-Day and joins the Jean Grey School for Higher Learning as a student.
+He continues to struggle with anger issues, and briefly leaves the school to join the Hellfire Club.
+He later returns and, after attending a special class taught by Spider-Man, chooses to use his powers for good.

-When the Terrigen Cloud proves lethal to mutants through M-Pox, Glob relocates to X-Haven.
+When the Terrigen Mists that are released into Earth's atmosphere by Black Bolt infect mutants with a lethal disease known as M-Pox, Glob relocates to X-Haven.
 After he defends X-Haven from demons, he begins training under Colossus.
 During this time, he forms a close friendship with the Old Man Logan and develops a romantic interest in the time-displaced Jean Grey.
 When Colossus vanishes after being transformed into a Horseman of Apocalypse, Glob tracks him down and defeats him.
-He also fights alongside the X-Men during "Inhumans vs. X-Men".
-When the M-Pox crisis is resolved, he returns to Earth.
+Glob also fights alongside the X-Men during the "Inhumans vs. X-Men" storyline.
+After the M-Pox crisis is resolved, Glob returns to Earth.